PrecisionCUA: Iterative Visual Refinement for Pixel-Precise Cursor Grounding in Code Editors: Experiments

 \subsection{Implementation Details}

-\textbf{Model Selection}: We evaluate our multi-turn, training-free framework across a diverse suite of state-of-the-art closed-source frontier models: OpenAI GPT-5.4, Anthropic Claude [3.5 Sonnet/3 Opus], and Alibaba Qwen-3.5-9B.
-These models were selected for their advanced spatial reasoning capabilities and their varying architectures, allowing us to test the generalizability of our iterative grounding approach across different model families.
+\textbf{Models.} We evaluate the multi-turn refinement framework on two models that span the open / closed-source and small / frontier axes: \textbf{Qwen-3.5-9B} (open-weight, 9B parameters), \textbf{Anthropic Claude Opus 4.7} (closed-source frontier), and \textbf{GPT-5.4-Pro}~(closed-source).
+This pairing lets us isolate the contribution of the iterative protocol from raw model capacity.
+Section~\ref{sec:finetune-baselines} additionally compares against two specialized GUI grounding baselines (GUI-Actor and GUI-G\textsuperscript{2}) and a lightweight in-domain finetune of GTA1, evaluated under matched conditions on the full benchmark.

-\textbf{Data and Environment}: The evaluation is performed using our custom-collected dataset of precise cursor positions within VS Code.
-The dataset contains 257 samples.
-To ensure consistency across models, all screenshots are normalized to a standard resolution (e.g., $1344 \times 1344$).
+\textbf{Data.} Evaluation is performed on our text-cursor benchmark over two modern code editors, VS Code and Cursor.
+The full release contains 5{,}390 annotated samples, balanced across editors (2{,}655 VS Code / 2{,}735 Cursor), themes (2{,}697 Dark / 2{,}693 Light), and target granularities (3{,}518 character / 1{,}092 word / 780 line).
+All reported model results in Tables~\ref{tbl:main-results}--\ref{tbl:claude-ide-theme} are computed on the full 5{,}390-sample benchmark, with every model and prompt condition evaluated on the same set of samples to make per-cell comparisons paired.
+All screenshots are normalized to a standard $1280 \times 1024$ resolution before being passed to the model; cross-editor comparisons remain valid because both editors share the Monaco renderer geometry.

-\textbf{Visual Feedback Rendering.} In each refinement turn $t > 1$, the visual marking function $V(S_t, C_{t-1})$ renders a semi-transparent red cross-hair (hex: \texttt{\#FF0000}) centered at the normalized coordinates $(x_{t-1}, y_{t-1})$.
-The cross-hair spans $5\%$ of the image width and height to ensure visibility without obscuring the underlying UI features.
-The numerical coordinates are also appended to the text prompt in the format \texttt{Last attempt: [x, y]}.
+\textbf{Visual feedback rendering.} In each refinement turn $t > 1$, the visual marking function $V(S_t, C_{t-1})$ renders a semi-transparent red cross-hair (hex \texttt{\#FF0000}) centered on the previous prediction $(x_{t-1}, y_{t-1})$.
+The cross-hair spans $5\%$ of the image width and height to remain visible without occluding the underlying UI.
+The numerical coordinates are also appended to the text prompt as \texttt{Last attempt: [x, y]}.